theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 weight: 77
 ---

-This article shows how to pass tables as input parameters to *Transaction* services.<br>
+The following article shows how to pass tables as input parameters to *Transaction* services.<br>
-The following example application uses the transaction VA02 to change a sales order in SAP, see [Working with Transaction VA02](./transaction-va02).
+The depicted example application uses the transaction VA02 to change a sales order in SAP, see [Working with Transaction VA02](./transaction-va02).

 ### Prerequisites

+{: .box-note }
+**Note:**
-The SAP connection assigned to a transaction service must use an SAP dialog user with enough access rights to edit sales orders.
+Make sure the transaction service uses an SAP dialog user with sufficient access rights to edit sales orders for the assigned SAP connection.

 {: .box-tip }
 **Tip:** The transaction feature of yunIO offers the same functionalities as the SAP GUI.
-Therefore knowing how to navigate the SAP GUI makes it easier to use the transaction feature.

 ### Selecting a Table as an Input Parameter